evakdev/MemoryLane/README.md

-# memory-lane-game
+# Memory Lane
-Before playing, copy some family photos in images/backgrounds run run.py to start the game!
+Before playing, copy some family photos in images/backgrounds.

+run run.py to start the game!